genesiscommunitysuccess/docs/docs/server-reference/essential-information/processes-xml.md

 sidebar_position: 2

 ---
 Each application must have a *-processes.xml* file.
 This contains the configuration of each microservice (data server, request server and event-handler etc).
-Very important commands like startServer, killServer, startProcess and killProcess all refer to processes.xml file
+Very important commands like startServer, killServer, startProcess and killProcess all refer to the processes.xml file

-When you run the command `genesisInstall` details of all *-processes.xml* files will be aggregated in a newly-generated processes.xml file in the *generated* folder
+When you run the command `genesisInstall`, details of all *-processes.xml* files will be aggregated in a single newly-generated processes.xml file in the *generated* folder

-The processes.xml file looks like this:
+Here is an example of a generated processes.xml file for an application that has:

+* a data server
+* a request server
+* an event handler
+* a consolidator

 ```xml
 <processes>